pivoteur/biz/meetings/2025/05/27/README.md

 ## Action Items

-* me: codify working agreement highlights as bullet points to Ken Gamble
+* me: [draft a working agreement](agreement.md) with highlights as bullet points to Ken Gamble
 * me: set up follow-up meeting, scheduled for: 2025-05-29, 10 pm